near/docs/docs/roles/developer/examples/near-api-js/guides.md

 - replace the local `FunctionCall` key with a `FullAccess` key (because, developers)
 - try to use the new user account to send money to your own developer account **and succeed** :)

-Along the way we hope you'll learn a lot about `nearlib`, NEAR Wallet and a few differences between key types on the NEAR platform that will help you reason about your own applications, all while having some fun hacking away with these tools.
+Along the way we hope you'll learn a lot about `near-api-js`, NEAR Wallet and a few differences between key types on the NEAR platform that will help you reason about your own applications, all while having some fun hacking away with these tools.

 <blockquote class="lesson">
 <strong>your turn</strong> <span>you've got money!</span><br><br>